500 E. San Antonio

 - Martha A. Banales - Office Administrator Support Manager email@example.com

-- Naomi A. Garcia - Adm.
-Assistant, Senior
+- Naomi A. Garcia - Court Performance Analyst, Int.

-- Amy Lechuga - Court Coordinator Tax Courts
+- Susanne Fierro – Court Coordinator (Tax Court)

-- The Executive Director oversees the operation of the office as well as the staffing of the Tax Court, Jury Hall, Jury Duty Court and Jail Magistrate.
+- The Executive Director oversees the operation of the office as well as the staffing of the Tax Court, Jury Hall and Jury Duty Court.
 He meets with the judges as to their dockets, handling their budget and assists in providing the necessary equipment and supplies in order for the courts to operate.

-The Council of Judges Administration provides support for seventeen District Courts, seven County Courts at Law, two Probate Courts, a Jail Magistrate, an Associate Child Protective Services Court, three Associate Family Courts, one Protective Order Court, two Juvenile Court Referees, and four County Criminal Courts at Law.
-The administration consists of administrative staff handling the transfer of civil, criminal and family cases to and from courts; the appointment of attorneys to criminal cases of indigent defendants who qualify under the Indigent Defense Program; the assignment of Court Interpreters providing interpreting services for all the courts on behalf of non-English speaking defendants in criminal hearings or civil matters when requested; the assignment of Court Reporters and contract reporters to the courts when requested; a Booking Bailiff to assist the courts in transporting defendants to the jail; the assignment of temp Court Coordinators and temp Bailiffs to assist the court when necessary; assisting the Visiting Judges assigned to the courts with additional staff of a temp bailiff, court coordinator and reporter; keep track of criminal law attorneys CLE’s training hours in order for them to handle criminal cases; data entry in up-dating and entering all attorneys in the data base; scheduling appointments for psychiatric evaluation of defendants; prepare and update strategic planning documents, COOP plan and Indigent Defense Plan; and assist the courts during budget hearings with their requests to Commissioners Court for equipment, staff, etc.
+The Council of Judges Administration provides support for seventeen District Courts, seven County Courts at Law, two Probate Courts, four Jail Magistrate, six part-time Jail Magistrates, three Associate Family Courts, one Protective Order Court, two Juvenile Court Referees, and four County Criminal Courts at Law.
+The administration consists of administrative staff handling the transfer of civil and criminal cases to and from courts; the appointment of attorneys to criminal cases of indigent defendants who qualify under the Indigent Defense Program; the assignment of Licensed Court Interpreters (Master’s license issued by the State of Texas) providing interpreting services for all the courts on behalf of non-English speaking defendants in criminal/civil hearings/trials when requested; the assignment of Licensed Court Reporters and contract Court Reporters to the courts when requested for civil, criminal, probate & family hearings/trials; a Booking Bailiff to assist the courts in transporting defendants to the jail; the assignment of temp Court Coordinators and temp Bailiffs to assist the court when necessary; assisting the Visiting Judges assigned to the courts with additional staff of a temp bailiff, court coordinator and court reporter; keep track of criminal law attorneys CLE’s training hours in order for them to handle criminal cases; data entry in up-dating and entering all attorneys in the data base; scheduling appointments for psychiatric evaluation of defendants; prepare and update strategic planning documents, COOP plan and Indigent Defense Plan; and assist the courts during budget hearings with their requests to Commissioners Court for equipment, staff, etc.

 - Court Interpreters